Colosseum History

 Role In The Christian World (16th And 17th Century)

-During the 14th century, a religious community inhabited the Colosseum, but the Roman Church intervened and put a stop to it.
+During the 14th century, a religious community inhabited the Roman Colosseum history, but the Roman Church intervened and put a stop to it.
 Several ideas were suggested for the future use of the amphitheater.
 For instance, Pope Sixtus V suggested turning it into a wool factory to create jobs for prostitutes in Rome, while Cardinal Altieri, who was the nephew of Pope Clement X, recommended using it for bullfights.
 However, none of these proposals were ever executed.
 It was Pope Benedict XIV who envisioned the Colosseum as a sacred site, believing it to be the location where numerous Christians were martyred.
 As a result, he sought to convert the Colosseum into a place of religious significance.

 Suggested Read: Trevi Fountain